Yosofhatem/Traffic_DWH/README.md

 2. **PySpark**: PySpark processes both the real-time streaming data from Kafka and batch data.
 3. **MySQL**: The transformed data is loaded and stored in MySQL.
 4. **Jupyter Notebooks**: Jupyter notebooks are used for batch data processing using Pandas and SQLAlchemy.
+5. **Power BI**: Power BI connects to the MySQL database for real-time and batch data visualization, creating dashboards that offer insights into accident patterns, frequency, and trends.

 ---